idream-build/idream/README.md

 Notice that there are now packages listed in the `idr-project.json` file, and some default code has been generated in those subdirectories.
-Each package has an `idr-package.json` that is more or less equivalent to an Idris `*.ipkg` file.
+Each package has an `idr-package.json` that is more or less equivalent to an Idris `ipkg` file.
 We can fetch all dependencies and build projects like so:

     idream fetch
     idream generate-ipkg